2016 Holidays Gone Global: How to Maximize eCommerce Revenue This Season

 Fear of the unknown: embracing cross-border holiday shoppers

-In truth, orders placed by international consumers for US shipping are 37% less likely to be fraudulent during the holiday season.
+In truth, our data suggest that international orders with US shipping addresses are 37% less likely to be fraudulent during the holiday season.
 Retailers who wrongly reject purchases made with foreign cards, or placed from international IP addresses, are missing out on significant revenue.

 Boosting revenue with cross-cultural awareness

-International customers present a significant business opportunity during the US holiday season, but also come with a whole other set of highly profitable online shopping days that US eCommerce merchants can capitalize on.
-For example, China’s Singles Day is now considered the most lucrative online shopping day of the year, with sales reaching $14.3 billion last year, a 60% YoY increase.
-Other notable non-US online shopping days include: Boxing Day in the UK, Canada and Australia on December 26th; Orthodox Christmas Day, celebrated in Russia and in Eastern Europe on January 7th; and Chinese Valentine’s Day on August 20th.
+International customers present a significant business opportunity during the US holiday season but also come with a whole other set of highly profitable online shopping days that US eCommerce merchants can capitalize on.
+For example, China’s Singles Day is one of most lucrative online shopping days of the year.
+Other notable non-US online shopping days include: Boxing Day in the UK, Canada, and Australia on December 26th; Orthodox Christmas Day, celebrated in Russia and in Eastern Europe on January 7th; and Chinese Valentine’s Day on August 20th.

-Becoming acquainted with international online shopping holidays and marketing to cross-border shoppers are a good first step.
+Becoming acquainted with international online shopping holidays and marketing to cross-border shoppers is a good first step.
 But in order to maximize eCommerce revenue from global markets, merchants must also adjust their fraud prevention measures to reduce false positive declines.
-For example, due to the high number of legitimate online shoppers throughout the holiday season, the rate of eCommerce fraud is actually 55% lower during the US holiday season vs the rest of the year.
+For example, due to the high number of legitimate online shoppers throughout the holiday season, Riskified found that rate of eCommerce fraud is 55% lower during the US holiday season vs the rest of the year.
 It would be prudent for online retailers to assume the same holds true for other high-profile online shopping days.

-International borders are not the only lines that eCommerce has increasingly allowed both retailers and shoppers to cross.
-With the emergence of mobile shopping and ‘click & collect’ services, the line between in-store and online shopping has become blurred.
-Whilst bricks and mortar stores are being draped in tinsel and welcoming customers with their favorite Christmas jingles, online retailers looking to keep shoppers satisfied this holiday season must have a successful omni-channel strategy – providing extensive shipping and shopping options (including how to find, compare, buy, and receive goods).
+International borders are not the only lines that eCommerce has increasingly allowed retailers and shoppers to cross.
+With the emergence of mobile shopping and buy-online-pick-up-in-store (BOPIS) services, the line between in-store and online shopping has become blurred.
+To keep shoppers satisfied and grow revenue, it is critical to boost fulfillment of BOPIS orders by optimizing fraud reviews.

 Customer experience is key to staying ahead

 Online retailers just can’t afford to leave the customer experience behind.
-A positive encounter for first time holiday buyers can generate sales throughout the year, with data indicating that returning customers spend three times more than one-time shoppers.
-Providing a robust omni-channel shopping experience and successfully catering to global shoppers will allow eCommerce merchants to make the most of the holiday season.
+Providing a robust omnichannel shopping experience and successfully catering to global shoppers will allow eCommerce merchants to make the most of the holiday season.